hypnoglow/helm-s3/README.md

 ## Using S3 bucket ServerSide Encryption

-To enable S3 SSE export environment variable `AWS_S3_SSE` and set it to disired type for example `AES256`
+To enable S3 SSE export environment variable `AWS_S3_SSE` and set it to desired type for example `AES256`.

 ## Documentation